intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-PeopleCounter/README.md

 A window should pop up and when a person is detected, you'll see a green bounding box around the person.

 ## How it works
-The people counter/detector uses HOG (Histograms of Oriented Gradients), a type of "feature descriptor", for object detection.
+The people counter/detector uses Histograms of Oriented Gradients (HOG), a type of "feature descriptor", to achieve object detection.
 A feature descriptor (an algorithm) encodes information from an image or video into numerical values.
 Those values are then used to distinguish one feature from another (to make the task of classification easier).
+HOG features are calculated

 HOG appears in the code as `HOGDescriptor hog; hog.setSVMDetector(HOGDescriptor::getDefaultPeopleDetector());`